terrytaylorbiz/portfolio/README.md

 ### 21_FGX_UG.pdf

+** Please note: 21_FGX_UG.pdf was created from single-source source files.
+We created almost 15 different versions of this doc just for the English version (we also had Japanese and Chinese versions).
+Therefore there may be some diagrams or text with small formatting or alignment problems.
+Also, all diagrams and screenshots were modified to minimize the resulting PDF file size (the resulting PDF file size is rather small for such a large doc with so many diagrams).
+The priority was creating a lot of info with limited resources for very technical readers.
+We accomplished that.

 The product --- The product was a firewall/router that was sold under several brand names.
 The documentation was released in English, Japanese and Chinese.

 The task --- I was the documentation manager for a group of seven.